zonaetmunna/-the-superhero-direction-react-project-assignment-8/README.md

 In the project directory, you can run:
 ### Advntage
-.It give you for future IT business
+* It give you for future IT business
-.It can be change your future
+* It can be change your future
-.It will change carrier of software industy
+* It will change carrier of software industy